Squared Dehn twists and deformed symplectic invariants: Introduction

 Our main application of Theorems \ref{thm:main thm twisted} and \ref{thm:main thm bulk deformed} is to the study of subflexible Weinstein domains as defined in \cite{murphysiegel}.
 These are examples of exotic symplectic manifolds whose ordinary symplectic cohomology vanishes.
 It was shown in \cite{murphysiegel} that many of these examples can be seen to be nonflexible, and hence exotic, using twisted symplectic cohomology.
 In \S\ref{subsec:bulk deformed sh} we also define the bulk deformed version of symplectic cohomology, which can be used to distinguish further subflexible examples for which no two-dimensional cohomology class suffices.

 In this paper we provide the main computational tool for these examples.
 Recall that subflexibilization is defined in \cite{murphysiegel} in terms of Lefschetz fibrations.
-Let $(X,\la)$ be a Liouville domain admitting a Liouville Lefschetz fibration over the disk with fiber $(M,\theta)$ and vanishing cycles $V_1,...,V_k \subset M$.
+Let $(X^{2n+2},\la)$ be a Liouville domain admitting a Liouville Lefschetz fibration over the disk with fiber $(M^{2n},\theta)$ and vanishing cycles $V_1,...,V_k \subset M$.
 The subflexibilization $(X',\la')$ of $(X,\la)$ is defined as follows: \begin{itemize} \item For $i = 1,..,k$, assume there is a Lagrangian disk $T_i \subset M$ with Legendrian boundary $\bdy T_i \subset \bdy M$ such that $T_i$ intersects $V_i$ once transversely. \item For $i = 1,...,k$, attach a Weinstein handle $H_i$ to $(M,\theta)$ along $\bdy T_i$.
 Let $S_i$ be the Lagrangian sphere given by the union of $T_i$ and the core of $H_i$. \item Take $(X',\la')$ to be the total space of the Liouville Lefschetz fibration with fiber $M \cup H_1 \cup ... \cup H_k$ and vanishing cycles $\tau_{S_1}^2V_1,..., \tau_{S_k}^2V_k$. \end{itemize}

 The connection to Theorems \ref{thm:main thm twisted} and \ref{thm:main thm bulk deformed} is hopefully now apparent.
-Since $\tau_{S_i}^2V_i$ is smoothly isotopic to $V_i$, as a smooth manifold $X'$ is simply given by attaching $k$ subcritical handles to $X$ (actually there is a slight subtely regarding the framings of handles - see \cite{murphysiegel} for more details).
+At least in the case $\dim M = 4$, $\tau_{S_i}^2V_i$ is smoothly isotopic to $V_i$, and consequently as a smooth manifold $X'$ is simply given by attaching $k$ subcritical handles to $X$.\footnote{This is also true for $\dim M = 4l \geq 8$ on the level of homology, although smoothly there is a subtlety regarding the framings of handles; see \cite[Rmk.
+4.2]{murphysiegel} and specifically \cite{maydanskiyseidelcorrigendum} for more details.} Moreover, by \cite[Cor.
+3.9]{murphysiegel} the ordinary symplectic cohomology of $(X',\la')$ vanishes.
 On the other hand, the symplectic geometry of $(X,\la)$ should be reflected in the twisted or bulk deformed symplectic geometry of $(X',\la')$.
 We make this precise in \S\ref{sec:squared dehn twists} and \S\ref{sec:from fiber to total space}, culminating in the following theorem.
-Take $\mho$ to be union of the cocores of $H_1,...,H_k$ crossed with the base disk, viewed as a smooth cycle in $X'$ disjoint from the critical handles, and $\Omega$ to be the Poincar\'e thereof. \begin{thm} Suppose $(X,\la)$ has a Lefschetz thimble with nontrivial wrapped Floer cohomology.
-Then: \begin{itemize} \item If $\dim X = 4$, $\sh_\Omega(X',\la')$ is nontrivial. \item If $\dim X = 4l \geq 8$, $\sh_\mho(X',\la')$ is nontrivial. \end{itemize} \end{thm}
+Take $\mho$ to be union of the cocores of $H_1,...,H_k$ crossed with the base disk, viewed as a smooth cycle (of dimension $n+2$, or codimension $n$) in $X'$ disjoint from the critical handles, and $\Omega$ to be the Poincar\'e dual thereof. \begin{thm} Suppose $(X,\la)$ has a Lefschetz thimble with nontrivial wrapped Floer cohomology.
+Then: \begin{itemize} \item If $\dim X = 6$, $\sh_\Omega(X',\la')$ is nontrivial. \item If $\dim X = 4m+2 \geq 10$, $\sh_\mho(X',\la')$ is nontrivial. \end{itemize} \end{thm}